dylan-harper/Enigma/README.md

 # enigma
+## Description
+* Enigma is an encrypt/decrypt project written in Ruby.
+When used properly you can clone down this repo and input your message into `message.txt`, using CL to run encrypt/decrypt.
 ## Functionality
-* Meets expectations.
-Encrypt and Decrypt methods run properly, CLI runs with no issues I can find.
+*  Encrypt and Decrypt methods run properly, CLI runs with no issues.
 ## OOP
-* Meets expectations.
-Incorporated inheritance, modules, and made numerous classes to encapsulate data.
+* Incorporated inheritance, modules, and made numerous classes to encapsulate data.
 Encrypt and Decrypt methods use helper methods.
 Some helper methods have their own helper methods.
 ## Conventions, Mechanics
-* Meets expectations.
-Tried to make code readable.
+* Code is readable.
 Classes are properly formatted and indented.
-My own criticism is for move_encrypt / move_decrypt methods that are long and not necessarily DRY.
-I couldn't find a way to use helper methods because I was sharing block variables between the enumerables.
 ## TDD
-* Meets expectations.
-Test coverage is over 99%.
+* Test coverage is over 99%.
 Classes have their own spec files, individual methods have their own unit tests.
 Helper methods have unit tests.
 ## VC
 * Project has 30+ commits